techn0z3n/xocordthemes/README.md

-uses some stuff from, thanks to refact0r `https://refact0r.github.io/midnight-discord/build/midnight.css`
+uses some stuff thanks to refact0r `https://refact0r.github.io/midnight-discord/build/midnight.css`

 # you NEED vencord or betterdiscord to use these themes